Luna-Suffers/FurFetch/README.md

 E621 Post Downloader written in Python

 ## Installation
-Click on releases and select the latest release.
+FurFetch requires no prior downloads/installations; other than a copy of Windows (Does not work on MACOS currently) Click on releases and select the latest release.
 Then download FurFetch.zip from that release. <br>
 Unzip this in a directory of your choosing and run FurFetch.exe